See why you need pet insurance

 ● Blood-Related Illness

 These illnesses, depending on the severity, size of your pet and treatments required, can range from around £400 to £8,000, which is why pet insurance is so important.
-Currently, only 55% of all pet owners insure their pets (Lightspeed/Mintel, 2018), meaning a lot will incur heavy vet bills if their pet pooch or moggy gets into trouble.
+However in 2019 only 45% of all pet owners had bought insurance for at least one of their pets, down from 55% in 2018.**

 The cheapest policies have a monetary limit on how much you can claim for each condition, such as £500, so be sure to check the small print.
 When renewing your policy each year be sure to remember that a new insurance quote from a different provider will exclude any pre-existing conditions.